hypertidy/guerrilla/README.md

 We think the tools shouldn’t get in the way of exploring and not everything **spatial** is *geo-spatial*.

-## TODO

 Raise issues here if you want something or have questions\!

-I’m currently figuring out how I want this to work, but I think the

 ## Related discussions and resources